What Questions should you be asking?

 At Animal Hospital of Cambridge, we will keep your pet's body temperature up by keeping them warm during surgery, using a warm water circulating mat.
-We also do this after surgery with warm towels and snuggle-safe heating pucks.
+We also do this after surgery with warm towels, our warm air heating blankets and snuggle-safe heating pucks.

 We will make sure your pet's eyes are lubricated with eye gel multiple times during the procedure and during recovery, and we will trim your pet's nails at no extra charge!

-A microchip is available for a small fee of $20, and we will register the microchip for you.
+A microchip is available for a discounted fee when placed in combination with a surgical procedure, and we will register the microchip for you.